 Design Thinking is an iterative process in which we empathise, challenge assumptions, and redefine problems in order to come up with unique solutions that meet the user’s needs.
 This approach is both a way of thinking and working as well as a collection of explicit hands-on methods.

-Using a common interest of students – SPORTS, they discover why the prevention of injury in sports and the subsequent rehabilitation after an injury is so important and unique to the individual.
+How might we engage students into more active and healthy?
 Students use Design Thinking Tools to Discover and Synthesis information that is specific to an end user.
 Using the data they have collected, they ideate and prototype using TECHNOLOGY sprints to target their design around a technology tool – such as robotics, app development, digital storytelling and more…..

-- Robot Physio – Students discover the best physiotherapy exercises and utilise either app development, augmented reality tools or a personal robot trainer to recover from their injury.
+- Robot Physio (1 class only) – Students discover the best physiotherapy exercises and utilise either app development, augmented reality tools or a personal robot trainer to recover from their injury.

-- Sustainable Protein – Students test different sources of protein and communicate the most sustainable way to source proteins for improved sport and environmental performance.
+- Sustainable Protein (1 class only) – Students test different sources of protein and communicate the most sustainable way to source proteins for improved sport and environmental performance.

 Critical and Creative Thinking / Ethical Capabilities / Science / Digital Technologies / Design Technologies